“What year was Jesus born? What kind of question is that!?”

 The above information comes largely from Thomas D. Lea and David Alan Black’s book The New Testament: Its Background and Message and their conclusions seem sound.

-Other scholars have reached the same conclusions.
+Other scholars have reached the similar conclusions.
 Dr. Harold Hoerner of Dallas Theological Seminary argues in Chronological Aspects of the Life of Christ that Jesus was born around 4 or 5 B.C. and was 37-38 years old at His death (here’s a short summary).

 Andreas Köstenberger and Justin Taylor suggest in The Final Days of Jesus: The Most Important Week of the Most Important Person Who Ever Lived that Jesus was between 33 and 35 when He began His ministry and 36-38 when He was crucified.